en

 Scene from the A Whisker Away Anime movie

-Tokoname was recently featured in the Netflix Anime movie ‘A Whisker Away’ which plays in Tokoname.
-It is about an energetic middle school girl called Muge who transforms into a cat to get closer to her crush Hinode.
+Tokoname was recently featured in the Netflix Anime movie ‘A Whisker Away’ which is set in Tokoname.
+It is about an energetic middle school girl called Muge, who transforms into a cat to get closer to her crush, Hinode.

-It’s a movie about growing up, first love, and the struggle of a girl who has to decide if she is a better cat or young girl.
+It’s a movie about growing up, first love, and the struggle of a girl who has to decide if she is better off as a cat or as a young girl.

 Make sure to watch the movie before your visit to Tokoname and check out all the beautiful spots featured.
 Because it can really bring out the magic that can be found in Tokoname.